What other names is Soy known by?

 - Trouble digesting the sugar lactose (lactose intolerance).
 Feeding a soy-based formula to infants who have lactose intolerance seems to be helpful.

 - Osteoporosis.
-Most evidence suggests that soy protein can increase bone mineral density (BMD) or slow BMD loss in women near or beyond menopause.
+Most evidence suggests that soy protein or soy extract can increase bone mineral density (BMD) or slow BMD loss in women near or beyond menopause.
+It appears that soy products need to contain at least 75 mg of an ingredient called isoflavones in order to work.
 Soy might also reduce the risk of fractures in some women.
 Soy does not seem to affect BMD in younger women.

 Possibly Ineffective for...